The Comprehensive Guide on Raising Seed Capital

 - We are entrepreneurs too and we’ve helped raise over $35 million in seed funding collectively.

 - There’s no way to guarantee a successful raise.
-This guide however, will help you avoid all the rookie mistakes that could stall your round.
-It will result in a more efficient process with a better outcome.
+This guide however, will help you avoid all the rookie mistakes that could stall your round and help you speed up the process.

 - We’re located in Vancouver, Canada.
-The process and approach are universal though many of the examples below are from a Canadian perspective.
-Several examples also apply to global companies as our companies have raised from investors all across the globe.
+Many of the examples below are from a Canadian perspective but also apply to US/global companies as our companies have raised from investors all across the globe.

 - If you’re looking for more hands-on support and introductions to investors, we provide more in-depth support through our Leaders Roundtable groups.

 This will be the most comprehensive blog put out by Spring to-date.
 Written in joint collaboration between Keith Ippel, Sana Kapadia, and Chin Hing Chang

 When thinking about financing your company for growth, there are multiple options that an entrepreneur should consider.
 Let’s start by reviewing if raising from investors is right for you.